nboughton/yapa/README.md

 Available Commands:
-  add         Load a new RSS feed to the store help        Help about any command list        List feeds/episodes in store play        Play a feed or playlist
+  add         Load a new RSS feed to the store completion  generate the autocompletion script for the specified shell delete      delete a feed or playlist from the store help        Help about any command list        List feeds/episodes in store play        Play a feed or playlist